blyman94/calculator-application/README.md

 Information regarding the [evaluation of postfix expressions](https://runestone.academy/ns/books/published//pythonds/BasicDS/InfixPrefixandPostfixExpressions.html) was collected from Runestone.Academy.
 ## Licensing
 MIT License.
 Please read the LICENSE file for more information on licensing.

+## Found a Bug?
+Send an email to blyman94@comcast.net and I will include the fix in the next release!